madisongarccia/486project/reports/final_report.md

     </figure>
 </div>

-As seen in Figure 5, the feature `median_income` is a substantially influential variable in the model.
+As seen in Figure 4, the feature `median_income` is a substantially influential variable in the model.
 When `median_income` is high, overall predictions for `affordability_ratio` decrease slightly, and when `median_income` is low, `affordability_ratio` increases substantially.
 Similar relationships can be interpreted for the other features on the SHAP global feature contributions plot.

-To see the feature impacts on a specific prediction, the waterfall plot in Figure 5 shows that `median_income` contributes +0.66 to  `affordability_ratio`, pushing the prediction higher than the baseline expected prediction of 0.325. `geoname_San Joaquin Valley` contributes +0.1, also pulling the prediction for affordability up.
-These features in combination with the others captured in Figure 5 contribute to pushing the final prediction for this particular individual to a predicted affordability ratio of 0.964.
+To see the feature impacts on a specific prediction, the waterfall plot in Figure 5 shows that `median_income` contributes -0.22 to  `affordability_ratio`, pushing the prediction lower than the baseline expected prediction of 0.357. `geoname_Plainview CDP` contributes +0.05, also pulling the prediction for affordability up.
+These features in combination with the others captured in Figure 5 contribute to pushing the final prediction for this particular individual to a predicted affordability ratio of 0.261.

 SHAP is a powerful tool used to interpret the XGBoost predictions by qunatifying the contributions of each feature to the model's output.
 Key global features that are particularly influential were identified by SHAP's global analysis, and local analyses from the waterfall plot provide insight into individual predictions.
 These interpretations allow models to be applied to real-world implications by ensuring that the predictions are easily explainable.

-## Anomaly Detection
+## Anomaly Detection & Cluster Analysis

 The next step in understanding the data and chosen model is to find observations or patterns that deviate significantly from the norm.
 This may include underpredictions, overpredictions, or unexpected feature combinations.